umputun/tg-spam/site/docs/index.md

 - `PUT /samples` - reload dynamic samples

+- `GET /settings` - return the current settings of the bot

 _for the real examples of http requests see [webapp.rest](https://github.com/umputun/tg-spam/blob/master/webapp.rest) file._

 **how it works**